agranlund/raven/hw/raven/a0/README.md

 All major features has been tested and works in EmuTOS and FreeMiNT.

-This is the first prototype and I do not recommend building it as more recent software development may be incompatible with parts of this board.
+This is the first prototype and I do not recommend building it as more recent software development will be incompatible with parts of this board.

-Revision.A1 should be considered the fixed version of this board
+Revision.A1 should be considered the corrected version of this board.

 ![Alt text](images/raven_a0.jpg?raw=true "")